gyzhao060/gyzhao060.github.io/_pages/about.md

 <div style="text-align: justify">

-I am a postdoctoral researcher at the Severo Ochoa Center of Excellence in the <a href="https://www.iaa.csic.es/" target="_top">Institute of Astrophysics of Andalusia (IAA-CSIC)</a>.
+I am a postdoctoral researcher at the Severo Ochoa Center of Excellence in the <a href="https://www.iaa.csic.es/" target="_top">Instituto de Astrofísica de Andalucía (IAA-CSIC)</a>.
 Previously, I held a postdoctoral fellowship position at the <a href="https://www.kasi.re.kr/kor/index" target="_top">Korea Astronomy and Space Science Institute</a> from 2013 to 2019.
 I obtained my doctoral degree at the Shanghai Astronomical Observatory in 2013.